An Apartment Turnover Cleaning Checklist for Landlords

 Depending on how old or how dirty it’s gotten, you may only need to vacuum and shampoo the carpet.
 But, more times than not, you’ll need to do a deep clean or completely replace it.

-If you decide to clean the existing carpet, hiring a professional is recommended, especially if your units for pet-friendly units.
+If you decide to clean the existing carpet, hiring a professional is a good move, especially for pet-friendly units.
 Keep in mind that the drying time for carpet varies between two and 24 hours.
-This is dependent on the air flow in the room, humidity and carpet type.
+This depends on the air flow in the room, humidity and carpet type.

 Keep in mind – if you load carpet or remodeling debris into your regular trash container, you can get hit with extra fees or delay your pickups.
-When it’s time to get rid of carpet, renting a roll off container is the most efficient disposal option.
+When it’s time to get rid of carpet, renting a roll off dumpster is the most efficient disposal option.
+Our customers typically choose a 10 yard dumpster for this project.

 The last step in your apartment turnover checklist is to change the locks and get new keys.
 A new lock will help your renters feel safe, because there’s no way of knowing if the previous tenants kept a copy.
 Just remember to make a set of keys for yourself.
 You’ll need this in case the renters lose their keys, get locked out or for emergency repairs.